SEEKING UTOPIA

 Seeking Utopia

-Seeking Utopia tells the story of the unlikely friendship between the composer Vaughan Williams, a stalwart of English classical music, and the violinist Lionel Tertis, son of an impoverished Jewish East End cantor.
+Seeking Utopia tells the story of the unlikely friendship between the composer Vaughan Williams, a stalwart of English classical music, and the violist Lionel Tertis, son of an impoverished Jewish East End cantor.
 Their musical connection transcended religious, cultural and socioeconomic borders, bringing together two very different worlds.

 Featuring music by Holst, Clarke, Delius, Korngold, Bloch and Vaughan Williams, this narrated concert makes an impassioned plea for unity and transcendence in our own time.